ClimbAssist/ClimbAssistService/CONTRIBUTING.md

 Check out the [README](README.md) for details on cloning, running, and testing.
 In general, features should be implemented in a new branch, and if they correspond with a bug/feature request, it's useful to include the tracking number in the branch name.
+Additionally, please ensure than any new or modified APIs are reflected in [docs/api_documentation.md](docs/api_documentation.md).
 Once you've made code changes and you're confident that they work, submit a pull request and one of our moderators will take a look at it as soon as they can.
 We only have one maintainer right now, so it might take some time before your request can be looked at, but we promise we will review it as soon as we can!

 I Want to Help but I Don't Know Anything About Climbing!
 --------------------------------------------------------